Lymp2/tatoe2/content/_index.md

   - Click the ❤️ on any venues you’d like to be invited to.
 You can click it off again at any time.
     - Venue leads will then see your interest and may send you an invite.
     - You can accept or decline any invitation.
+    - You will not be able to see any venues that are full (all spots have assigned guests).

 - If you’re a **Guest** (already accepted a venue spot):
-  - When signed in, you’ll see a only your venue, and the info provided for it.
+  - You’ll see a only your venue, and the info provided for it, and latest messages for the venue.
-  - you can "uninvite" yourself, and become an "artist".
+  - you can "uninvite" yourself, and become an "artist", hoping to be invited to another venue.

 ### 🔄 Live Updates & Flexibility

-- Both venue leads and guest artists can change their minds at any time — invite, accept, revoke.
+- Venue leads, guests (and artists who can simply unregister) can change their minds at any time — invite, accept, revoke.
 - The project status updates in real time (within seconds), so everyone sees the current state in their browser.

 ### 🧭 Final Stages

 - Once venues are full or invitations have settled:
   - Venue leads will only see their confirmed guest artists.
-  - Guest artists will only see the venue where they’re accepted/agreed.
+  - Guests will only see the venue where they’re accepted/agreed.
   - Accepted guests become invisible to other venue leads — no double bookings!
+  - Of course, there's a possibility of having a Billy Nomates...

-- When the deadline for organizing the event arrives:
+- When the deadline for organising the event arrives:
-  - The project admin will lock further updates.
+  - The project admin will lock updates.
   - Everyone can still log in to view the final setup.